Utmins/protoaudit/README.md

 ## Protocol case studies

+ProtoAudit is designed for protocol behavior analysis in research and investigation scenarios.

+Typical use cases include:

+  * Protocol research
+      Researchers analyzing custom or undocumented protocols can use ProtoAudit to detect structural patterns such as challenge reuse, retry loops, and deterministic randomness.

+  * Security investigations
+      Security analysts can inspect protocol transcripts for signs of implementation mistakes or unsafe cryptographic behavior.

+  * CTF protocol challenges
+      Many CTF challenges include proprietary protocol implementations.
+      ProtoAudit can help surface structural weaknesses or repeated artifacts within protocol interactions.

+  * Implementation testing
+      Developers working on protocol implementations can use ProtoAudit to validate that randomness, challenge generation, and handshake flows behave as expected.

 ProtoAudit ships with three realistic protocol mini case studies under `examples/protocol/`.

 | Case study | Input type | What it demonstrates |